Friarage Hospital: Facilities

 The hospital serves a region that stretches from the top of York to the town of Darlington and incorporates most of the central band of North Yorkshire up to the central Pennines in the west.
 This accounts for over 120,000 people in a region that covers 1,000 km2.

-When last inspected by the Care Quality Commission in June 2016, the CQC determined that hospital was performing to a Good standard.
+When inspected by the Care Quality Commission in June 2016, the CQC determined that hospital was performing to a Good standard.
+It was inspected again during 2022/2023 and was gain rated Good overall by the CQC.

 A new cancer treatment centre called The Sir Robert Ogden Macmillan Cancer Centre is located on the site.
 Jointly funded by Sir Robert Ogden and Macmillan Cancer Relief, the centre cost £10 million and brings cancer care, treatment and counselling under one roof.
 The centre was due to open in October 2018, but was delayed until 11 December 2018.

+A new surgical unit is to be built on the site and is projected to open in 2025.
+This is to include six main surgical theatres, two minor theatres, a day unit and an admission centre.
+The new unit is estimated to cost £35.5 million (2023), and will increase surgical cases from 5,000 to nearly 10,000 per year.